alborrajo/LakkaPlaylistGenerator/README.md

 Generate a playlist for each folder on your ROMs folder, ignoring No-intro, romsets, etc.

-This script is intended to be run at system startup or each time you add roms to your Lakka box with no user interaction (besides initial installation)
+This script is intended to be run periodically or each time you add roms to your Lakka box with no user interaction (besides initial installation)

 **THIS DOESN'T WORK ON RETROARCH**
 Lakka autodetects which core to use for games on playlists